 This account includes translation adjustments of Anscor International, Inc., and Cirrus Global, Inc.'s subsidiary, IQHPC.
-Due to lower value of Philippine peso vis-à-vis US\$, CTA balance increased by P173.0 million.
+Due to lower value of Philippine peso vis-à-vis US\$, CTA balance increased by P223.4 million.

-Unrealized valuation gains on FVOCI investments (equity portion)
+Unrealized valuation gains (loss) on FVOCI investments (equity portion)

-Decrease in the account is attributable to the decline in market values of FVOCI investments - bonds, from January 1 to June 30, 2018.
+Decrease in the account is attributable to the decline in market values of FVOCI investments - bonds, from January 1 to September 30, 2018.